No specimens (biological or physical) may be collected unless specifically authorized on your Scientific Research and Collecting permit.

 If you find you are having trouble meeting this deadline, please contact the Science Information and Communications Manager to make other arrangements.

-Please feel free to contact the Museum Technician, Science Coordinator, or Science Information and Communications Manager any time during this process.
+Please feel free to contact the Museum Curator, Science Coordinator, or Science Information and Communications Manager any time during this process.
 We are here to help you comply with the terms of your permit and make compliance as easy as possible.